kolotev/jsaxonpy/README.md

 Supported and tested versions of Saxon are 9, 10, 11.

+Catalog resolution is supported only if you run on Saxon 11.

 Before executing you application it is expected you set your java related environment variables, including the `CLASSPATH` to point to your Java Saxon installation.